-Optional: YesDefault: 8086

-• Argument: TCP port number at which the ip pipeline is running.
+- Optional: YesDefault: 8086 - Argument: TCP port number at which the in pipeline is running - Argument: TCP port number at which the ip pipeline is running.
 This port number should be used by remote TCP client (such as telnet, netcat, etc.) to connect to host application.